pauloburke/PiCluster/README.md

 1. Download Ubuntu Server for Raspberry Pi from this [link](https://ubuntu.com/download/raspberry-pi) (Used version 22.04.3 LTS at the time of writing).
 2. Follow the steps on this [tutorial](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi) to write the image to an SD card.
-    > Make sure you edit the install configuration by setting up a hostname, user, and wifi connections if necessary.
+    > Make sure you edit the install configuration by setting up a hostname, user, ssh connection, and wifi connections if necessary.

     > :warning: **The master node must be named "k8-master" for the Kubernetes Dashboard Ingress rule to work.
 Otherwise, you will have to change the host name in the ingress rule.**